FERNDEARLE SCHOOL SEF 2018-2019

 - Most students receive Pupil Premium and interventions are being put in place that will enable these children to make appropriate progress.

 - Teacher assessments have traditionally been higher than SATs, especially by the end of KS2.
-In 2016/17 we introduced the use of SATs practice papers and renewed the emphasis on applying reading, writing and mathematical skills and it is anticipated this will show improved performance and outcomes for individual students.
+We introduced the use of SATs practice papers and renewed the emphasis on applying reading, writing and mathematical skills and it is anticipated this will show improved performance and outcomes for individual students.

 TO SECURE IMPROVEMENT: